Pop'n Music: Pop'n Music Mickey Tunes (2000)

 Pop'n Music Mickey Tunes contains Disney music and Disney characters as opposed to the usual characters and songs made specifically for the Pop'n Music series.
 The PlayStation port is known as Pop'n Music Disney Tunes.

 Pop'n Music Animelo 2 (2001)

 Pop'n Music Animelo 2 is the most expensive Pop'n Music version to date, due to its song list consisting completely of anime, as well as television show, licensed songs.
 This version is also the only one with the infamous "double" and "triple" modes.
-These options were originally provided with the intention of allowing multiple people to play along by adding one or two more notes for every note in the chart, sometimes resulting in a chord of all nine buttons.
-However, it became a popular challenge for a single player to play a song in "double" or "triple" mode.
+These options were originally provided with the intention of allowing multiple people to play along by adding one or two more notes for every note in the chart, sometimes resulting in a chord of all nine buttons, but it became a popular challenge for a single player to play a song in "double" or "triple" mode.